Armidale

 Armidale has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-The performance of an area can significantly be influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 17 projects that are likely to impact the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 17 projects that may impact the area.
 Notable projects include Armidale East Mall Revitalisation, New England Renewable Energy Zone (REZ), Armidale Retail Precinct Expansion, and Social Housing Development Initiative - Armidale.
-The following list details those projects most relevant to the area.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.